AdaCore/learn/courses/advanced-ada/chapters/generics.rst

     end Interface_Using_Formal_Function;

-In contrast to generic interfaces, the interface described with formal subprograms is implicit: we don't have an explicit :ada:`interface` type defined here.
+In contrast to formal interfaces, the interface described with formal subprograms is implicit: we don't have an explicit :ada:`interface` type defined here.
 However, the combination of type :ada:`T` and the function :ada:`Hash` represent an interface.